madewithbytes/us-ignite-docs/source/admin_blog.rst

 - Author: Author of the post.
 - Publication date: Optional.
 Date when the blog post was publicated.
 - Update date: Optional.
 Date when the post was last updated
 - Is featured: Optional.
-Show this post should be shown as part of the feature list.
+Show this post should be shown as part of the featured list.
 - Status: Required.
 Determines if the post is public or not.
 - Is custom: Optional.
 If marked will stop the importer from updating the content of this Post.
 - Tags: Optional.
 A comma-separated list of tags.